 All three species were initially classed as the Greater hog badger.
 This was changed in 2008, with all three becoming individual species.

-The Greater hog badger is one of the largest badgers, possibly second only in size to the European badger, and has two black stripes running down its face.
+The Greater hog badger is one of the largest, possibly second only in size to the European badger, and has two black stripes running down its face.

 The Greater hog badger can be found in Thailand and Indochina, where it lives in evergreen forests and grasslands.
-Unlike most other badgers, the Greater hog badger is not strictly nocturnal and will come out during the day to forage.
+Unlike most other badgers, the Greater hog badger is not strictly nocturnal and will come out daily to forage.

 The Northern hog badger is smaller than the Greater hog badger and has longer fur.
 They can be found in northeast India and Bangladesh, and China.